 In contrast to the core temperature, the skin temperature (shell), falls and rises with the temperature of the surroundings.

 Hypothermia, defined as a drop in core body temperature below 35 C (95 F), results in initial/mild impairment in the body's thermoregulatory capacity.
-Greater impairment occurs with increasing severity of hypothermia; severe hypothermia is defined as core body temperature dropping below 28 C (82.4 F)
+More significant impairment occurs with increasing severity of hypothermia; severe hypothermia is defined as core body temperature dropping below 28 C (82.4 F)

 Part of the reason for this diminished regulation is that the rate of chemical heat production in each cell is depressed almost 2-fold for each 10 F decrease in body temperature.